ronen567/just-the-docs/docs/optimizations.md

 # Nesterov momentum

+## Ref:
-ref: On the importance of initialization and momentum in deep learning, Proceedings of the 30 th International Conference on Ma- chine Learning, 2013, Sutskever et al
+On the importance of initialization and momentum in deep learning, Proceedings of the 30 th International Conference on Ma- chine Learning, 2013, Sutskever et al

 Nesterov momentum algorithm (aka NAG) is a variation of the momentum algorithm, with a slight algorithmic modification in the gradient formula: